 USPS TV Shipping

 These boxes are designed for TVs up to 55 inches.
-In addition to these boxes, FedEx offers a FedEx Office Packing Pledge that ensures the item will arrive in the same condition in which it was shipped.
-The estimated cost of shipping a 43-inch flat-screen TV from Boston to Miami in 2 days is $61.05 while priority overnight shipping is $150.45.
+In addition to these boxes, FedEx offers a FedEx Office Packing Pledge that ensures the item will arrive in the same condition it was shipped.
+The estimated cost of shipping a 43-inch flat-screen TV from Boston to Miami in 2 days is $61.05, while priority overnight shipping is $150.45.

-UPS also allows a higher weight limit for shipped packages which is ideal for larger, heavier TVs.
-According to UPS, packages can weigh up to 150 pounds, be 165 inches in length and girth combined, and 108 inches in length.
+UPS also allows a higher weight limit for shipping packages, which is ideal for larger, heavier TVs.
+According to UPS, boxes can weigh up to 150 pounds, be 165 inches in length and girth combined, and 108 inches in length.
 The estimated cost of shipping a 43-inch flat-screen TV via UPS Ground is $113.08.

-Although it may sound like a hassle, shipping a TV from one location to another is one of the safest and most effective ways to get your TV from one location to another.
-If you need assistance in other areas of your move, our team at Alliance Moving & Storage is only a phone call away!
+Although it may sound like a hassle, shipping a TV is one of the safest and most effective ways to get your TV from one location to another.
+If you need assistance in other areas of your move, our Alliance Moving & Storage team is only a phone call away!

 We have helped countless residents and businesses move safely and effectively.
 If you have questions about how we can help or if you're looking for a mover company quote, reach out to us today to learn more!